Policies and Work Flow

 Both sites store all data on institutional network-based systems whereby data is readily available to users, and then archived so that data can be made available for multiple years after acquisition.
 Workstations for post-acquisition analysis are established in the facility for independent client access.
-Flow cytometry software available includes FlowJo, DiVa, ModFit, Multicycle, FCS Express, and CytoBank.
+Available flow cytometry software includes FlowJo, DiVa, Kaluza, ModFit, Multicycle, FCS Express, and CytoBank.
 Microscopy and image processing software includes SlideBook, SimplePCI, Attovision, Amnis IDEAS, FCS Express, FIJI/ImageJ and Image Pro.
 FlowJo is preferred software and is available to all MD Anderson employees through 4-INFO.

 Unfixed human cells are handled according to guidelines established by the ISAC (International Society for the Advancement of Cytometry) biohazardous cell sorting recommendations.
 Each sorter that handles unfixed cells is equipped with aerosol containment equipment and negative airflow to a HEPA filter to protect operators from potential aerosol exposure.

 Records of instrument use are generated from the calendars for each site.
 Hours are tabulated at the end of each month and submitted for IDT.
 MD Anderson's principal investigators must provide an internal account number which is debited within 90 days for each month’s use.